JuliaMath/OverflowContexts.jl/README.md

 Ideally, if this model were to be adopted by Julia itself, such packages could be updated to include functions annotated with `@unchecked` for compatibility with the default set to do overflow checking.

+If you're authoring a package, don't place code under `@unchecked` just to guarantee higher performance in case the user wishes to run in a `@default_checked` context.
+Instead, use it only to guarantee the *correctness* of code that depends on unchecked arithmetic, or to make an exception to your own local
+`@checked` contexts.

 ```julia
 using OverflowContexts
 x = typemax(Int) # 9223372036854775807